The tradition of the Bonfires of St. John, Las Hogueras de San Juan , goes back centuries.

 …while others are as tall as the buildings beside which they sit.

-At night it sat at the end of the impromptu street market that is held nearby one of the main bus and train stops that connect the city to the nearby beaches and suburbs.
+The final night celebration sat at the end of the impromptu street market that is held nearby one of the main bus and train stops that connect the city to the nearby beaches and suburbs.

 The Paseo de la Explanda night market gets increasingly crowded as it gets later in the night.